nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_WEBPACK.md

 Linting is the process of checking the code for any potential errors.
 We can provide a set of rules that specify how our code should be written.
 The linter will check to make sure the code follows these rules.
 We are using ESLint for linting.

 To use ESLint we will need two different configuration files.
 In your root directory, create two files: `.eslintrc` and `.eslintignore`.
-Both of these will be hidden files, as indicatd by the `.` in the front of the filenames.
+Both of these will be hidden files, as indicated by the `.` in the front of the filenames.
 The first will specify the rules our linter will follow to check for syntax errors in the code.
 The second will specify which files or directories to skip when checking for errors.

 ##### .eslintrc